ixanza/tranquility/README.md

 - AllGUD
 - SkyUI
 - Lucien (If you set a nickname that's supported he can call you by that name)
-- Requiem (If you want to enable fast travel.
-The mod Fast Travel Costs is installed to make it balanced)
 - XP32 Skeleton Styles

 ### Optional Survival Config

 Included in Serenity is SunHelm Survival.
 It is already tweaked for Requiem Compatibility as well as a few game tweaks I use.
-It is disabled by default and will turn on when you sleep or if you manually activate it.
+It is disabled by default and will prompt to turn on when you sleep or if you manually activate it.
 If you're not a fan of this, just disable it in the MCM option. **DO NOT UNINSTALL THE MOD**

 ## Other Post Installation FAQ